TZstatsADS/TZstatsADS.github.io/_posts/2016-08-31-Spr2016Project1-summary.md

 layout: post
 Category: teaching notes
 ---
 Project 1 is about exploratory data analysis on 2013 American community survey.
 Students were invited to study [Kaggle](https://www.kaggle.com/) scripts (a.k.a, kernels) on this dataset and come up with their collaborative RMarkdown report.
-This summary was prepared by Chengliang Tang
+This summary was prepared by Chengliang Tang.

 ### Team 1: [Finding Life Partner](https://github.com/TZstatsADS/ProjectACS-s16c1t1-FindLifePartners)